Dilhan635/Text-Based-RPG-Game-Demo/README.md

 2. Open the `.sln` file in **Visual Studio**.
 3. Build the project (`Ctrl+Shift+B`).
 4. Run the game (`F5` or the green ▶️ button).
-5. Play in the console window — choose actions, fight enemies, and explore!
+5. Play in the console window.
+Enjoy!

 ---